borntofrappe/game-development/Games/Bouncing Android/README.md

 ### Notes

-Lollipops are created with an image _and_ with a rectangle shape.
-You can create an image tying both elements together, but this would complicate how you ultimately detect a collision with the android (for a later update).

 To include multiple copies, `main.lua` mirrors the structure introduced in _02 Flappy Bird_:

 - specify two variables `timer` and `interval`